OpenDEM/WikiMediaExtension3D_Test_GLB_Format/README.md

 # WikiMediaExtension3D_Test_GLB_Formt
-Test Viewer for the integration of GLB files for the MediaWiki 3D Extension: https://www.mediawiki.org/wiki/Extension:3D
+Test Viewer for the integration of GLB files in the MediaWiki 3D Extension: https://www.mediawiki.org/wiki/Extension:3D

 You could choose from diffent free STL and GLB models, or upload your own data.